Blue quail

-The blue quail or African blue quail (Synoicus adansonii) is a species of bird in the family Phasianidae.
-It is found in Sub-Saharan Africa.
+The blue quail or African blue quail (Synoicus adansonii) is a species of bird in the family Phasianidae found in sub-Saharan Africa.

 Taxonomy

 The blue quail was described as Coturnix adansonii by Jules Verreaux and Édouard Verreaux in 1851.
 It is named after the French naturalist Michel Adanson.
 The species has had a complex taxonomic history, being classified into the genus Coturnix, then Synoicus, then Excalfactoria.
 Phylogenetic evidence supports it belonging in an expanded Synoicus that, alongside the king quail (S. chinensis) also includes the Snow Mountains quail (S. monorthonyx) and brown quail (S. ypsilophorus).
 The IOC World Bird List and Handbook of the Birds of the World now both place it in Synoicus.
 Sometimes considered a subspecies of the king quail, the species is monotypic.

 Distribution and habitat

-The species is found in Sub-Saharan Africa.
+The species is found in sub-Saharan Africa.
 It ranges from Sierra Leone to Ethiopia, and south to Zambia, and eastward to Kenya.
 The habitat of the blue quail excludes dry areas.
 Inhabiting mainly grassland and fields, the birds typically live near rivers or other bodies of water.